dftd4/cpp-d4/README.md

 This project is a port of the [`dftd4`](https://github.com/dftd4/dftd4) project to C++ and provides the D4(EEQ)-ATM method.

-**NOTE:** This branch contains some adaptations for compatibility with the ORCA Quantum Chemistry program.
-This inludes some renaming of variables and functions, and, most notably, the handling of ghost atoms.

 ## Building This Project

 This project is build with `meson`, to setup and perform a build run: